burr1to/burrito-editor/README.md

 ## What More

+- Dockerize database (Currently working)
-- Currently working on a undo-redo feature
+- Undo-redo feature (Currently working)
 - Image snapping to canvas feature
 - Support for other layers (text, shape)
 - Responsiveness, better UI and UX